larryhastings/correlate/README.md

 > If the implementation is hard to explain, it's a bad idea.
 > --*The Zen Of Python* by Tim Peters

-What follows is an exhaustive discourse on the implementation of **correlate**.
-This is here partially for posterity, partially because I like reading this sort of thing from other people, but mostly to make it easier to reaquaint myself with the code more easily when I have to fix a bug three years from now.
+What follows is an exhaustive (and exhausting!) chapter on the implementation of **correlate**.
+This is here partially for posterity, partially because I like reading this sort of thing from other people, but mostly to make it easier to reaquaint myself with the code when I have to fix a bug three years from now.

 ### The High-Level Overview